 Video Requirements One-Sheeter: This resource has an easy-to-use chart layout showing the various design requirements and recommendations for different ad placements.

 Conversion Lift One-Sheeter: This resource provides a quick guide on how a Conversion Lift test works on Facebook.

 Facebook Test and Learn Tool: This is related to the Conversion Lift tool, but provides a reference for the various other options available through Facebook’s Test and Learn products.
 This resource deserves a mention here, even if it is not in the same one-sheeter format.

 Facebook Bid Strategy Guide: This guide includes graphical examples of the differences between three bidding strategies: Target Cost, Cost Cap, and Bid Cap is one of Facebook’s bid strategy options, which guides Meta on how to bid in the ad auction.
 A Bid Cap sets a maximum bid across auctions, rather than allow them to bid dynamically.
 More.

 **This Bid Guide resource is what inspired the creation of this article!

-Value Optimization with Minimum ROAS Bidding: A bit of a more specialized feature that allows you to work with Facebook’s ad delivery How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. to achieve a minimum return on ad spend.
+Value Optimization with Minimum ROAS Bidding: A bit of a more specialized feature that allows you to work with Facebook’s ad delivery The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More to achieve a minimum return on ad spend.